devmehmetakifv/devmehmetakifv/README.md

 ---------------
 🌱 I'm a third year software engineering student with a keen interest in backend development and cybersecurity.
 I compete in online CTF challenges to enhance my penetration testing skills.
 I share my projects here on my GitHub!

 🔭 I have hands-on experiences with C# & ASP.NET Core.
-I'm currently learning Python for exploit & malware programming.
+I'm currently working on my Discord automation software.

 ✨ I'm into science, music, cosmos...